CLASSICS FOR A REASON

 During the inception, our efforts were often guided and inspired by the remarkable Robin Phillips, formerly head of the Stratford Festival.
 Both Sten Eirik and Don Allison had been deeply influenced by Robin during their time at Stratford.
 For our Guildwood community launch in December 2010, Robin travelled from Stratford through a snowstorm to be our keynote speaker.
 His special brand of eloquence is fuel for our continued labours.
 We remain grateful for his inspiration and mentorship.

-FIVE ACCLAIMED SUMMER SEASONS
+SEVEN ACCLAIMED SUMMER SEASONS

 When Guild Festival Theatre appeared on the Toronto arts scene in 2011, we were hailed as the "new theatre project that deserves to succeed" (Paula Citron), "terrific theatre in a great landscape" (Michael Kramer) and "a lively, fast-paced spectacle that brings the essence of Chekhov's The Cherry Orchard to life" (David Bateman).

 In 2012 we presented Clouds Over T.O., the world premiere for our own musical modernization of Aristophanes' The Clouds.
 Music and songs were by Toronto's jazz and klesmer virtuoso David Buchbinder.
 We engaged 20 volunteers from Centennial College who earned a combined total of 326 hours towards their Leadership Passports.
 In addition, we have mentored high school students for their community hours.